 7. Proposal / price quote: create a quote for review

 If you reach this point in the sales pipeline, things are going well.
-This stage revolves around the creation of a price quote or proposal for your prospective customer.
+This stage revolves around the creation of an estimate or proposal for your prospective customer.
 While it’s good to use standardized templates for all of your company’s quotes, each one should be personalized to match the customer’s specific needs.
 Make sure all pain points are addressed and all relevant terms and conditions are included.
 To streamline this process, look for a CRM that offers quoting functionality alongside sales pipeline management.

 8. Negotiation / review: finalize the details